How to Withdraw Money from Stash Invest

 Why Can’t I Withdraw Money From Stash?

 Stash, like any other financial organization, imposes hold times on cash before it can be withdrawn.
-Deposits of cash are held for up to 5 business days before they are released.
+Deposits of cash can take up to 6 business days before they become available for withdrawal.

 Sales of stocks and funds (including those executed in robo accounts) must settle before the resulting cash can be taken out of the account.
-This will be two business days after the sale.
+This will usually be the next business day after the sale.
 Cash will show in the Stash account, but it can’t be taken out until the settlement date.
-To use an example, if you own shares of Ford Motor Company and sell them on Tuesday, cash from the sale can be withdrawn on Thursday.
+To use an example, if you own shares of Ford Motor Company and sell them on Tuesday, cash from the sale can generally be withdrawn on Wednesday.

 Withdrawal Limits